ZhengA-231/3340-Final-Data/README.md

 Figure 5  Seller Type (0=Dealer, 1=Individual) vs Selling Price (Indian Lakhs)

+Transmission does not appear to have significant differences between Automatic and Manual, through manual is more concentrated at a lower price with a few outliers, while automatic appears more spread out (figure 6)

 ![alt text](00001f.png)

 Figure 6  Transmission (0=Automatic, 1=Manual) vs Selling Price (Indian Lakhs)

+0 owners appears to have higher selling price in general though there are representitives at a wide range (figure 7).
+1 owner appears lower and with less data and 3 owners appears to be two extremes with only a few data points (figure 7)

 ![alt text](000023.png)

 Figure 7  Number of Owners (0= 0 Owners, 1=1 Owner, 2=3 Owners) vs Selling Price (Indian Lakhs)

+After the initial fit of the model, high f statistic and low p vaue showed that the variables have significant affect on selling price, given every variable is included in the model.
+The t test of KM drivin resulted in high p value, implying this variable may be insignificant.
+Other variables appeared to be significant in the model, based on t test. points 302, 86 and 87 were noticed as influence points.

+A fanning effect is noted, implying non constant variance amongst residual (figure 8).

 ![alt text](5.png)

 Figure 8  Fitted values of full model (y~) vs Residuals

+After transforming selling price to ln selling price, ther significance of the variables were similar to the original model, except for transmission. the p value of transmission changed from significant at 0.01 to not significant at 0.618.
+After transformation, Influence points 86 and 302 no longer appeared at such, though point 87 reamained as an influence point.

+The fanning effect seen in figure 8 is not present, and the data appears more random, though outliers are noticable at point 87 (figure 9).

 ![alt text](000008.png)

 Figure 9  Fitted values of ln transformed full model vs Residuals

+The stepwise model produced formula:

+ln.y = -1.63854*Sell type + 0.05931 * Presentation price + 0.11249 * Year + -0.14385 * Fuel type + 0.15892 * Number of owners

 # Conclusion